| Interactive Map | Summary of All Results | Query Expressions |

 To translate search results into your preferred language from the Advanced Search form, enter search terms in your language into the advanced search fields, then select one of ten languages that you want your search results translated into, select databases and execute search.

-button at the upper right of your search results to automatically translate your search results in your previously selected language.
+When your search results are complete, select the "Translate Results" button at the upper right of your search results to automatically translate your search results in your previously selected language.

 Once a search has been performed and a list of results returned, desired articles can be selected and saved for later use, emailed, and printed.

-- Click on My Selections to view the list of selected articles.
+Note: The number next to the Folder icon will increase as more articles are added. - Click on the Folder icon to view the list of selected articles.
 Articles can be removed from this list by unchecking them.

 - Click the Back to Result List button to return to the search results.